Content creation can be overwhelming, but it doesn’t have to be

 Put in place a structure that will help you organize your efforts, so you don’t have to guess about the next step you need to take.
-Having a smart strategy so you know the next step and then following through are the two most valuable things you can do to make digital marketing efforts pay off.
+Have a smart strategy and publishing plan so you know what is the next step, then follow it through.
+These are the two most valuable things you can do to make digital marketing efforts pay off.

 This layering approach is what makes marketing online just as effective for small businesses as for huge corporations.
 It’s even part of the main advantage small creative businesses have over larger operations when it comes to building a devoted following.

 If you’re an artist, designer, or a small artisanal maker business, like a jewelry maker, quilter, or potter, and you want to take the DIY approach, you can add a blog post every week, spend a few minutes on social media each day, and send out a weekly email without becoming hopelessly overwhelmed.

 Or, maybe you keep the personal engagement on social media and hire out the rest.
 With a good foundation in place, you can pick and choose who does the ongoing tasks.

 Your strategic foundation helps when it comes to outsourcing

 Here’s the thing that can stop you: if you don’t have a solid foundation, it’s impossible to layer the content properly and hard to get someone else to help in any kind of meaningful way.
 Anyone you bring in to help with content management and production builds on the existing foundation.
 If you don’t have one in place, then it needs to be built before any real work can be done.

 Elements of a solid content foundation